pippaJeanne/indicator-leighhunt/REFERENCE.md

 Theatre
 Address : for addresses such as those found at the end of tracts such as a publsiher's Road : for any place involved with travel
-Landmark : for physical monuments, buildings (not previously specified) and bridges
+Landmark : for physical monuments including bridges Commerce : for any place invloved with exchange liek shops and inns
 ```